LeLocTai/blog-hugo/content/posts/unity3d-dependency-injection.md

 What?
 Ah, Players also need Inventory to store the items they picked up.You haven’t written the code to pick up items yet, so you think you can do it later.
 But no, ItemManager wants to do something with them in Awake.

 The Inventory needs to reference the inventoryPanel to display what it contains.
-You have to remember to create one and put it in the right inspector slot
+You have to remember to create one and put it in the right inspector slot.

-This is a contrived example I made up on the spot; you could have avoided some of these problems by with a better design.
-However, if you have worked enough with Unity, you probably ran into these `NullReferenceException` a lot.

 Most of the time, these errors come from objects being created or methods being executed in the wrong order.
 They’re difficult to track down, as they only show up when the references are used, not when they’re created/assigned.
 It usually take a lot of time to track down these error, and it requires deep knowledge of the codebase.